-Water samples (0.5 L per piezometer per time) will be collected from piezometers during every site visit (monthly base on average), simultaneously with gas sampling.
-Sampling is done from one of the piezometers.
-The other should be used for continuous water level measurement, and additional 2 piezometers should be used for manual water level measurement during site visits if the sample plot is split into subplots.
-Water samples after collection are transported in a cold camera and stored in a freezer at a low temperature (4°C).
-Once per month, all samples are transported to Latvia for analysis.
-This can be done simultaneously with the transportation of gas bottles for gas analyses.
-At LSFRI Silava following parameters will be determined in water N total, NO3-, P, K, Ca, Mg, DOC).
+Water samples (0.5 L per piezometer per time) were collected from piezometers during every site visit (monthly base on average), simultaneously with gas sampling.
+Sampling was done from one of the piezometers.
+The other should be used for continuous water level measurement, and additional 2 piezometers were used for manual water level measurement during site visits if the sample plot is split into subplots.
+Water samples after collection are transported in a cooling boxes and stored in a fridge at a low temperature (4°C).
+Once per month, all samples were transported in cooling boxes to Latvia for laboratory analysis.
+This was done simultaneously with the transportation of gas bottles for gas analyses, or by courier services.
+At LSFRI Silava following parameters were determined in water N total, NO3-, P, K, Ca, Mg, DOC).
 Additional parameters, e.g., Hg may be considered in case of additional funding to determine the linkage between environmental conditions and Hg outputs into water.
-Parameters which will be determined in water samples and reference methods are provided in Table 3.
+Parameters determined in water samples and reference methods are provided in Table 3.